PabloRuizCuevas/ztask/readme.md

 ## 💾 env variables

-For using the program you will need to create a folder called .ztask in your user path and a file called .ztask the path would look something like:
+The first time you execute the program will create a file in your user directory, and will ask you to fill the content using a terminal interface.

+If something fails in the process the file should look like:

 > C:\\Users\\YOUR USER NAME\\.ztask\\ztask.ini